VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

 - `--task_set_name` specifies the name of the file used for saving the sampled subsets.
 - `--save_name` specifies the filename that saves the training results.

-We show an example below that conducts the sampling process on the youtube dataset:
+We show an example below that samples subsets of tasks on the Youtube dataset:

 ```python
 python train_sample_tasks.py --dataset youtube\